Oksana Chusovitina: Recent years

 Despite her statements about retirement in 2012, Chusovitina returned to gymnastics the following year and announced plans to continue competing through the Rio 2016 Summer Olympics.
 In April 2016, she qualified an individual place for Uzbekistan at a qualifying event in Rio de Janeiro.
 Upon competing in Rio, she set a record as the oldest gymnast to ever compete at the Olympic Games at the age of 41 and 2 months.
 She also became the first and only gymnast to compete in seven consecutive Olympiads, surpassing the record of six she set in 2012 with Yordan Yovchev of Bulgaria.
 Following the 2016 Olympics, Chusovitina announced that she intended to compete in the 2020 Olympics in Tokyo.

+In 2017, she was elected to serve once again as the WAG athlete representative for the FIG athlete's commission, serving through 2021.

 After competing solely on vault for several years, Chusovitina announced in 2018 that she would begin competing all-around again.